 The money in your CPF OA can be put towards the purchase of any kind of home in Singapore, HDB or private, resale or under construction, so long as it’s not a cardboard box or tent.

-But to use your CPF money to buy a home, you can’t just stand at some CPF ATM machine and wait for the cash to appear.
-You need to know when and how you can use this cash.
+But to use your CPF money to buy a home, you can’t just stand outside HDB Hub at Toa Payoh and wait for a house to appear.
+You need to know when and how you can tap into your CPF money.

 Here’s what you need to know.